spryker/spryker-docs/docs/scos/user/back-office-user-guides/202204.0/catalog/products/manage-abstract-products-and-product-bundles/add-scheduled-prices-to-abstract-products-an-product-bundles.md

 * Review the [reference information](#reference-information-add-scheduled-prices-to-an-abstract-product) before you start, or look up the necessary information as you go through the process.

-## Import scheduled prices for an abstract products or product bundle
+## Import scheduled prices for abstract products and product bundles

 If you want to add more than five scheduled prices, it might be quicker to [import the scheduled prices](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/scheduled-prices/creating-scheduled-prices.html).